SmoDav/mpesa/README.md

 Run `composer require smodav/mpesa` to get the latest stable version of the package.

 ## Migration from previous versions

+v5 of the package changes the implementation and introduces some breaking changes.
+Please have a look at the [CHANGELOG](https://github.com/SmoDav/mpesa/CHANGELOG.md).

 v4 of this package uses a new configuration setup.
 You will need to update your config file in order to upgrade v3 to v4. v2 is still incompatible since it uses the older API version.